Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 ### Annotating mitochondrial genes

 A popular and simple method of predicting low quality cells is by looking at the percentage of mitochondrial genes in each cell.
 A high proportion of mitochondrial genes are indicative of low quality cells (Islam et al. 2014; Ilicic et al. 2016).
-If cytoplasmic RNA is lost due to perforated cells, this leads to an artificial relative increase in mitochondrial trascripts.
+If cytoplasmic RNA is lost due to perforated cells, this leads to an artificial relative increase in mitochondrial transcripts.
 Therefore, we will first annotate whether the genes are mitochondrial (denoted by the 'MT-' prefix in gene names) which we can display as scatter or violin plots.

 ```warning
 Feature names must be in the correct format for detecting mitochondrial/ribosomal/haemoglobin genes (with the MT-, RB- and HB- prefixes respectively).
 If gene names are in the ensembl format (e.g. ENSG00000139618) you can convert to gene symbols using the gene format toggle on the sidebar.